BT contract and billing guide

 If you're leaving BT outside your minimum term, there are no cancellation charges to worry about.
 If you are switching to another broadband provider, they will tell BT that you're leaving and a 14-day notice period will apply.
 Cancellation charges also do not apply if you're leaving within your initial 14-day cooling-off period or because your broadband speed has been consistently slower than the guaranteed minimum.

 You're going to have to tell your broadband provider if you're moving home.
-BT asks that you give them at two weeks' notice so they can get things ready at your new place.
+BT asks that you provide at two weeks' notice so they can get things ready at your new place.
 The good news is that there's no need to set up a new Direct Debit and you'll be able to continue on your current contract with the same account.
 If you're staying in the same telephone exchange area, you'll probably be able to keep your phone number, too.
 Note that if you decide to change your package at all, you will have to start a new contract with BT.